 - Similar to the above point, a flexible workforce allows organizations to conduct business across different time zones more easily.

-- It’s a great way to promote wellness in the workplace, by making room for work-life balance, which in turn also boosts productivity and retention.
+- It’s a great way to promote wellness in the workplace, by making room for work-life balance, which in turn also boosts employee productivity and retention.

-Support a flexible workforce at your organization
+Support a flexible workforce

-- Ensuring that communication channels remain open
+- Ensuring that communication channels remain open for every employee

 - Allowing remote workers the space to be autonomous